ddboline/shared-array/README.md

 This function destroys an array previously created in shared memory and identified by `name`.
-After calling `delete`, the array will not be attachable anymore, but currents attachments will not be affected.
+After calling `delete`, the array will not be attachable anymore, but existing attachments will remain valid until they are themselves destroyed.

+### `SharedArray.list()`

+This function returns a list of previously created shared arrays, their name, data type and dimensions.
+At the moment this function only works on Linux and requires Python 3.

 Requirements
 ------------